acc-aqt/track-back/README.md

 # 4 Play the game

-You can either play in the browser or via command line
+Players can play (interact with the game server) via web browser or command line.

 # 4.1 Web UI

-Open the file `web_ui/index.html` in any web-browser.
+Open the file `web_ui/index.html` in any web browser.
 Enter the server url and the user name.
 Then click `Connect` to register as a player.
-As soon as a player clicks “Start Game” the game will start.
+As soon as a player clicks `Start Game` the game will start.

 # 4.2 Command line